hb9kns/gigof/README.md

 are required.
 The repective commands currently are hard coded, i.e the scripts require manual modifications for other tools.

-In addition, `ssh` and `gophernicus` (or another gopher server) must be installed and working; management of these tools will not be covered here.
+In addition, `git` , `ssh` and `gophernicus` (or a compatible gopher server) must be installed and working for all users on the default file paths; management of these tools will not be covered here, but in most systems, standard installations of these tools should work out of the box.

+Newly created git-gopher accounts will belong to group `gigofs` which must be set up manually, e.g with `addgroup` -- alternatively, the `addgg.sh` script could be modified to use an existing group.

-#### installing submission request user
+#### installing submission request account

 To permit future users to submit their desired user/account names and public ssh keys for access, the script `instsign.sh`